Originate/exosphere/tutorial/part_2/16_network_objects.md

 * the class (service type) holds the shared behavior for its instances (services)

 Services are __network objects__.
+Services are in many ways more object-like than traditional OO classes.
+For example,
+they communicate using real messages instead of method calls, and they run concurrently with each other.
+At the same time,
+they avoid a lot of the excess that gave traditional OO a bad reputation, like inheritance.

 Instead of modeling our application's behavior as a monolithic code base that uses a monolithic database of tables and relations, a micro-service oriented application